eVAL-Agency/MarkdownMasterCMS/docs/INSTALL.mailinabox.md

 This script is tested with the latest released at the time of writing, version 71.
 If you are not on the latest mail-in-a-box version, please update before proceeding.

+## DNS

+You will need to create a new DNS entry for the new domain, `mycontentsite.tld` and point it to a `CNAME` record for your MIAB instance, `example.tld` or an `A` record pointing to the IP address of your MIAB instance.

+**Note** because this domain is managed separately from MAIB, (as it only supports static sites), you will need to use an external DNS provider to manage the DNS records for your new site.

+If you are forwarding a top-level domain, consider adding `www.` as a DNS entry as well, as this is common for websites.

 ## Install Files

-Select a location in your Nextcloud instance to host the files, for example `Sync/example.tld/site` or some such.
+Select a location in your Nextcloud instance to host the files, for example `Sync/mycontentsite.tld/site` or some such.
 Extract MarkdownMaster CMS to this directory and wait for the files to be uploaded.

 For collaborative editing, group files **are** supported and allow multiple people to edit the site.